History of Indigenous Australians: Employment, wagelessness and resistance

 Nevertheless, Indigenous workers in the north were able to find jobs better than in south since there was no cheap convict labour available, though they were not paid in wages and were abused.
 There was a widely held belief that white people could not work in Northern Australia.
 Pearl hunting employed Aboriginal and Torres Strait Islander workers, though many were coerced into it.
 By the 1880s, the introduction of diving suits had reduced Indigenous workers to deckhands.
 Otherwise Indigenous people congregated at settlements such as Broome (servicing luggers) or Darwin (where 20 percent of the Northern Territory's Indigenous workers were employed).
 However, in Darwin the Indigenous workers were kept locked up at night.
 Most of the Indigenous workers in North Queensland, the Northern Territory, and the Kimberley were employed by the cattle industry.
 Wage payment varied by state.
 In Queensland, wages were paid from 1901 onwards, being set at a third of white wages in 1911, two-thirds in 1918, and equal in 1930.
 However, some of the wages were deposited on trust accounts, from which they could be stolen.
 In the Northern Territory, there was no requirement to pay a wage.
 Overall, up to the Second World War about half of the Indigenous stockmen received wages, and if so, they were well below the white level.
 There was also physical abuse of the workers, sometimes by the police.

 On 4 February 1939, Jack Patten led a strike at Cummeragunja Station in New South Wales.
 The people of Cummeragunja were protesting their harsh treatment under what was a draconian system.
 A once successful farming enterprise was taken from their control, and residents were forced to subsist on meagre rations.
 Approximately 200 people left their homes, taking part in the Cummeragunja walk-off, and the majority crossed the border into Victoria, never to return home.
 Following the rising threat from the Empire of Japan, the Australian Army came to the north in the early 1940s, bringing new people and ideas while employing Indigenous workers in defence projects.
 They were paid a wage and mixed with the regular troops.
 This led the Northern Territory administration to investigate and recommend paying wages, though it was never enforced.
-Following meetings held by the Don McLeod in 1942, Indigenous groups in Pilbara decided to go on strike, which they did after the end of the war in the 1946 Pilbara strike.
+Following meetings held in 1942, Indigenous groups in Pilbara decided to go on strike, which they did after the end of the war in the 1946 Pilbara strike.
 In 1949, they won a wage double the size of their original demand, and were encouraged to start their own co-operative based on the mining they had been doing while on strike.
 Along with the war, this event also helped reduce the abuse of Indigenous workers.